arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - **Output**: `auto-detect (string or buffer)`
 - **Name**: `MQTT Broker X8`

-Now, search for the `change` node and drop it also in the workspace; we will use this node to change the format of the data from the MQTT broker (string to number).
-To change the node's properties, double click on it and define the following properties:
+Now, search for the `change` node and drop it in the workspace; we will use this node to change the data format from the MQTT broker (string to number).
+To change the node's properties, double-click on it and define the following properties:

 - **Name**: `String to Number`
 - **Set**: `msg.payload`
 - **To the value**: `$number(payload)`

-Now, let's search for the `debug` node and drop it also in the workspace; we will use this node to check if Node-RED is getting data from the `test` topic and if Node-RED is formatting the data correctly.
+Now, let's search for the `debug` node and drop it in the workspace; we will use this node to check if Node-RED is getting data from the `test` topic and if Node-RED is formatting the data correctly.
 Define the name of the node as `debug` and then connect the nodes as shown in the image below:

 ![Node-RED flow used for testing the Portenta X8 local MQTT broker.](assets/x8-data-logging-img_05.png)

-After connecting the nodes, we must deploy the Node-RED application by selecting the "Deploy" button located on the superior right side of the browser.
+After connecting the nodes, we must deploy the Node-RED application by selecting the "Deploy" button on the browser's superior right side.
 We should see a "Successfully deployed" message if everything is ok, as shown in the image below:

 ![Node-RED flow successfully deployed.](assets/x8-data-logging-img_06.png)